-Let’s suppose you’re hosting a dinner party soon (because why wouldn’t you be?!) and suddenly you wonder, “What am I going to use as a centerpiece?” (cuz that’s the most important thing on my mind!)
+Let’s suppose you’re hosting a dinner party soon and suddenly you wonder, “What am I going to use as a centerpiece?” (cuz that’s the most important thing on my mind!)
 Flowers and candles are your ‘Duh!’ of the tablescape universe, which naturally makes people want to dismiss them as the ‘Zzzzz’ snoozefest option.
 (Insert eyeroll!)
 But before you toss them out all together, stop and consider new ways to arrange them on your table.
 Still not convinced?
 That’s okay, because this week we’re going to look at floral AND non-floral spring centerpieces for those who want to get a little more creative with their tablescapes.
 I love the endless possibilities of floral centerpieces, but I love non-floral tablescapes just as much because they let you use your imagination and creativity just a bit more.
 Let’s start off with…

 6 Ways To Use Moss In A Centerpiece